United States embargo against Cuba: Humanitarian impacts

 The embargo has been criticized for its effects on food, clean water, medicine, and other socioeconomic needs of the Cuban population.
 Criticism has come from both Fidel Castro and Raúl Castro, citizens and groups from within Cuba, and international organizations and leaders.
 U.S. diplomat Lester D. Mallory wrote an internal memo on April 6, 1960, arguing in favor of an embargo to "(make) the greatest inroads in denying money and supplies to Cuba, to decrease monetary and real wages, to bring about hunger, desperation and overthrow of government".

 The embargo has been linked to shortages of medical supplies and soap which have resulted in a series of medical crises and heightened levels of infectious diseases.
 Medical scholars have also linked the embargo to epidemics of specific diseases, including neurological disorders and blindness caused by poor nutrition.
 An article written in 1997 suggests malnutrition and disease resulting from increased food and medicine prices have affected men and the elderly in particular, due to Cuba's rationing system which gives preferential treatment to women and children.
 In 1997, the American Association for World Health stated that the embargo contributed to malnutrition, poor water access, lack of access to medicine and other medical supplies and concluded that "a humanitarian catastrophe has been averted only because the Cuban government has maintained a high level of budgetary support for a health care system designed to deliver primary and preventative medicine to all its citizens."
 The AAWH found that travel restrictions embedded in the embargo have limited the amount of medical information that flows into Cuba from the United States.
 Since 2000, the embargo has explicitly excluded the acquisition of food and medicines.

+In 2026, the humanitarian situation in Cuba worsened following the imposition of a fuel embargo by the administration of U.S. President Donald Trump.
+The resulting fuel shortages have had severe and far‑reaching consequences for the civilian population.
+Between January and July 2026, the country experienced four total blackouts—two in March and two within a single week in July.
+The most recent outage, which occurred on July 10, left the island without electricity for the second time in five days.
+These widespread power failures disrupted public services, including transportation, and increasingly restricted access to housing, livelihoods, and basic necessities.

+The health sector has been especially hard hit.
+In June 2026, UN High Commissioner for Human Rights Volker Turk cited data indicating that infant mortality in Cuba had nearly doubled in recent months.
+"The fuel restrictions imposed since early 2026 and the recent tightening of extraterritorial sanctions, taken together, are directly harming Cubans, especially the most vulnerable," Turk said in a statement.
+"Children are dying because doctors lack access to essential medical supplies and medicines.
+This is unacceptable."